 GeneCards Summary for EPM2A Gene

 EPM2A (EPM2A, Laforin Glucan Phosphatase) is a Protein Coding gene.
-Diseases associated with EPM2A include Myoclonic Epilepsy Of Lafora and Progressive Myoclonus Epilepsy.
-Among its related pathways are Glycogen storage diseases and Glycosaminoglycan metabolism.
+Diseases associated with EPM2A include Myoclonic Epilepsy Of Lafora and Myoclonic Epilepsy Of Unverricht And Lundborg.
+Among its related pathways are Diseases of carbohydrate metabolism and Metabolism.
 Gene Ontology (GO) annotations related to this gene include carbohydrate binding and protein tyrosine phosphatase activity.

 UniProtKB/Swiss-Prot for EPM2A Gene